-Overall the building and its systems are Serviceable with the exception of the HVAC and Roofing systems.
-Due to age and condition of this system, repairs or upgrades are expected now or in the near future.
+Overall the building and its systems are Serviceable with the exception of the HVAC and Plumbing systems.
+Due to age and condition of these system, repairs or upgrades are expected now or in the near future.
+Areas of the exteriors are in need of repairs and/or maintenance.